Last updated 9 June 2020

-Being in my mid-50’s, a regular gym goer who swims at least once a week (twice when I can) I considered myself ‘reasonably’ fit and thought why not get off the Friday night couch and do something different.
+Being in my mid-50’s, a regular gym-goer who swims at least once a week (twice when I can) I considered myself ‘reasonably’ fit and thought why not get off the Friday night couch and do something different.

 The hike involves ascending late afternoon (in daylight) and descending early evening (in the dark.)
 The intention is to reach the summit of Mt Maroon at sunset to observe the sun setting in the west and a few minutes later watching the full moon rise in the east.
-A pretty cool phenomenon that only happens a few times a year.
+A pretty cool phenomenon that only occurs a few times a year.

-The question I had to consider, could I hike for seven hours?
+I had to consider, could I hike for seven hours?

 Yes, I thought so.

 Had I hiked seven hours lately?

 Not since the Isle of Skye Wilderness Scotland tour in May 2018 had I done any serious hiking.
 The 20-minute walk up the highest point on Fiji’s Castaway Island in November probably doesn’t count!

 Should I have taken into consideration my lack of strenuous hiking?

 The Scenic Rim area borders Queensland and New South Wales and harbours six National Parks.
 In 1994 the Main Range, Lamington, Springbrook and Mt Barney National Parks were given World Heritage status.
 And for good reason.
 The region was once a volcanic hotspot.
 The rugged peaks we see today jutting above the green bushy landscapes were formed after an ancient shield volcano erupted around 26 million years ago.